apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 While it’s easy to attribute this year’s increase in Conservative polling entirely to the tarnished image of Trudeau, I also think some right-leaning voters see fewer pressing social issues than they did 4 years ago.
 The absence of a socially conservative government has taken topics like abortion and same-sex marriage out of Canada’s national conversation.
 Meanwhile, increased attention on – and, in some cases, support for – extreme right-wing and/or authoritarian governments worldwide makes a politely Canadian Conservative government with a vague social agenda seem like a reasonable option.

 Heading up the Conservatives this election is Andrew Scheer.
 Like Singh and Trudeau he’s in his 40s, bringing a youthful energy to his party.
 Also like Singh and Trudeau, Scheer doesn’t seem to have inspired a lot of enthusiasm from voters this election.
-As boring as their leader may be, Conservative voters *are* enthusiastic about getting progressive poster boy Justin Trudeau out of office.
+As boring as their leader may be though, Conservative voters *are* enthusiastic about getting a progressive PM out of office.

-One serious complication for the Conservatives this election is the newly founded People’s Party of Canada, which hopes to split out some Conservative votes with a more right-wing, populist message.
-Where in previous years the Conservatives’ obvious strategy would have been to shift to the center to mop up disaffected Trudeau voters, this new threat from the right has pulled the Conservatives back into conversations about things like same-sex marriage – battles lost that are hardly worth revisiting, but if ignored entirely could lose them their most conservative voters.
+One serious complication for the Conservatives this election is the newly founded People’s Party of Canada, which hopes to split out some Conservative votes with its more right-wing, populist message.
+Where in previous years the Conservatives’ obvious strategy would have been to moderate their message to mop up disaffected Trudeau voters, this new threat from the right has pulled the Conservatives back into conversations about things like same-sex marriage – battles lost that are hardly worth revisiting, but if ignored entirely could lose them their most conservative voters.

 All that said, the biggest challenge for Conservatives is probably on the climate file.
 While Scheer has smartly maintained that climate change is important and that Canada should meet its Paris carbon targets, the Conservatives’ platform is very critical of carbon pricing, an approach that originated as a conservative market-based approach to global warming.
 Absent a carbon tax, the Conservatives are rather vague about how we might otherwise reach those targets.

 **You should consider voting Conservative if**:

 1. You’re a dyed-in-the-wool conservative, and you’re just reading this article to look for things to disagree with
-2. You lean Conservative and couldn’t stomach voting for Trudeau again, especially if you’re not very concerned about climate targets or the potential of Scheer enacting some socially conservative policies
+2. You lean Conservative and couldn’t stomach voting for Trudeau again, especially if you’re not very concerned about climate targets or the potential of Scheer enacting a few socially conservative policies
 3. You live in [Beauce, Quebec](http://338canada.com/districts/24007e.htm), and have the irresistable chance to deny the People’s Party from getting a single seat in parliament.

 <a name="peoples"></a>